HACKSSENTIAL RULES ~ CHAPTER VIII

 Characters do not have hit points.
 Injury is tracked through wounds, which are narrative in nature but carry a mechanical weight.
 A wound can impair movement or reduce skill effectiveness.
 The GM determines the severity based on the damage suffered and reduces the relevant stats of the victim.

-Any damage grants the status injured to the character (for details, see States).
-According to the type, the damage indicates what are the affected KS and US:
+Any damage grants the status injured to the character (for details, see VIII.4).
+According to the type, the damage indicates what is the affected CS:

-If the sum of KS+US is reduced to 0 or below, the character is considered death, in coma, vegetative state or paralyzed (see States).
+• If the score of CS is reduced to 0 or below, the character is considered dead, in coma, vegetative state or paralyzed (see VIII.4).

-The number of turns before the condition becomes permanent equals the original sum of the stats (KS+US).
+• The number of turns before the condition becomes permanent equals the original sum of (CS + character’s level).

 VIII.3 Healing